 Nature of Program: HUD insures mortgages made by private lenders to facilitate the construction or renovation of acute care hospitals.
 Clients range in size from large urban teaching hospitals to small rural hospitals.
+Critical Access Hospitals (hospitals with 25 beds or less which have received designation by states and the Department of Health and Human Services) are also eligible.
 Facilities must be properly licensed, provide primarily acute patient care, and be able to demonstrate the need for the project.
 Key program criteria include maximum loan-to-value 90 percent, loan term 25 years, and funding of a mortgage reserve fund.
-Hospitals covered by Section 242 are also eligible for refinancing under Section 223(f).